f5devcentral/f5-icontrollx-dev-kit/README.md

 ### ffdk query

-`ffdk query` will list the packages installed on the configured BigIP.
-These package names can be passd to `ffdk uninstall` to remove them from the BigIP.
+`ffdk query` will list the packages installed on the configured BIG-IP.
+These package names can be passd to `ffdk uninstall` to remove them from a BIG-IP.

 ### ffdk uninstall